MarvellEmbeddedProcessors/dao/doc/guides/prog_guide/liquid_crypto_lib.rst

 is optimized for performance and low power consumption.

-The library provides a set of APIs for various cryptographic operations, including symmetric encryption, hashing, and public key cryptography.
+The library provides a set of APIs for various cryptographic operations, including symmetric encryption, hashing, public key cryptography, and post-quantum cryptography (PQC).
 The library also provides support for hardware accelerated compression APIs, enabling high performance, hardware offloaded data compression operations.
 The library is designed to be modular and can be easily extended to support new algorithms and hardware accelerators.

 Architecture Overview
 ---------------------